Woodville (Heidelberg, Pennsylvania)

-Woodville, also known as the Neville House or John Neville House, is a house which is located on Washington Pike (PA 50) south of Heidelberg, Pennsylvania.
+Woodville, also known as the Neville House or John Neville House, is a house which is located on Washington Pike (PA 50) south of Heidelberg, Pennsylvania, United States.
 It is significant for its association with John Neville, a tax collector whose other house was burned in the Whiskey Rebellion in 1794.
 The oldest portion of the house dates to 1775, with a main section built a decade later.

 It is one of the oldest houses in Allegheny County, preserved and restored to its original condition.

 For those reasons, it was declared a National Historic Landmark in 1983.
 After being significantly renovated by an early 19th-century resident, it remained a private house until 1975.
 Today it is a historic house museum.

 Building

 The house is located on a one-acre (4,000 m2) lot on the west side of the highway.
 There is a small gravel parking lot on the south side, with a hedge to buffer it from some modern commercial buildings.
 The west and north sides border on woodlands.

 Woodville is a one-and-a-half-story frame house with moderately pitched gable roof pierced by four dormer windows and two brick chimneys at either end.
 A full veranda stretches across the east (front) elevation, and a one-story kitchen wing projects from the south, with a small garden next to it.

 Inside, the house follows a center-hall plan.
 The stairway rises from the hall to the upstairs bedrooms.
 A large living room occupies the north side of the first story; a dining room and another smaller room are on the north.
 The kitchen is located in the wing; slaves slept in the garret above it.
 All the interior rooms have been restored to their original furnishing.